THE EXERCISE OF FAITH

 The testimony of the heroes of faith of the Bible makes it possible for us to overcome the world, Satan, and our own lusts and self-will.
 Now the patriarchs are watching us from Heaven and are being strengthened as we obey God and persevere through numerous afflictions and tribulations.

-Through faith we understand that the worlds were framed by the word of God, so that things which are seen were not made of things which do appear.
+By faith we understand that the worlds were framed by the word of God, so that the things which are seen were not made of things which are visible.
 (Hebrews 11:3)

 Scientists hope to discover the ultimate mysteries of energy and mass.
 But they are doomed to failure if they employ only material instruments and mental analysis.
 By faith we know that all energy and all matter came into being as God spoke the Word.
 The visible came from the invisible.
 Our faith makes us lords of the earth.